-Comporta is surrounded by pine trees and sand dunes, and the ocean is right at hand to enjoy spectacular sea views.
-Close by, there are rice paddies, and if you come to stay here, you will find that at its heart, it is the simple things that make Comporta tick.
+Pine trees and sand dunes surround Comporta, and the ocean is right at hand to enjoy spectacular sea views.
+If you come to stay here, you will find that at its heart, it is the simple things that make Comporta tick.

 What to consider when buying a house in Alentejo?